QuentinRa/blog.quentinra.dev/info/php/theme/sql.md

 [Go back](..)

-In most of cases, you should use PDO to handle database requests since that's not something dependant of your database manager (MariaDB, Postgres, ...).
+In most cases, you should use PDO to handle database requests since that's not something dependant on your database manager (MariaDB, Postgres, ...).

 ```php
 <?php